iq-coryp/documentation-testing/pages/api/orders.md

 ## Errors

-The below table may help resolve problems encountered when making calls to the Order API.
+The below table may help resolve problems encountered when making requests to the Order API.

 | Error Code  | Description | Reason |
 |:------------|:------------|:-------|